 Obtaining and using Genetic Network Analyzer

 Genetic Network Analyzer has been developed in collaboration with the company Genostar, which has integrated GNA in its environment for exploratory genomics, called IOGMA.
-GNA is freely available for non-profit academic research and the Windows, Linux, and Mac executables can be downloaded for installation (see also the download page on the Genostar web site).
+GNA is freely available for non-profit academic research and the Windows, Linux, and Mac executables can be downloaded for installation here.
 Non-academic users wishing to use GNA – or academic users wishing to use GNA for purposes not covered by the user licence – are invited to contact Hidde de Jong.

 Developers of Genetic Network Analyzer